tarsisexistence/monoreact/README.md

 ### Contributing

 Contributions are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For significant changes, please open an issue first to discuss what you would like to change.

 If you made a PR, make sure to update tests as appropriate and keep the examples consistent.